 Digital needs to stop getting a bad rap just because it’s “more” measurable.
 Instead, we need to embrace the measurability and use other methods to show the success and inherent value of digital content.

 What the industry needs to adopt (and it’s headed there) are engagement metrics.
 At the forefront is time spent.

 Large industry players are beginning to focus on time spent as a key metric.
-Facebook has updated their news feed algorithms to emphasize the amount of time people are spending with an article.
+Facebook has updated its news feed algorithms to emphasize the amount of time people are spending with an article.
 The Financial Times has actually adopted time spent as the currency they use to sell advertising.
 Here are a few reasons why you should follow suit and jump on the wagon:

 - Unlike impressions and clicks, time spent measures true engagement by letting you know how long a reader is staying with a piece of content.
 Have you sparked their interest?
 Time spent will give you the answer to that test.

-- Time spent is a further indicator of a desired outcome.
+- Time spent is a further indicator of the desired outcome.
 The goal of your editorial is to share a message and captivate a reader, keeping them coming back for more.
-The goal of advertising is to incite an action in the sales funnel, either immediately or when the need arises.
+The goal of advertising is to incite action in the sales funnel, either immediately or when the need arises.
 Time spent will more accurately tell you if you’re meeting the mark.

 - You’re able to track average time spent for an entire visit/session or for individual pages.

 - You can’t measure these things outside of the digital realm.
 Time spent is real feedback and when used properly can help to make better decisions.
 You can’t get this from print or TV.

 There are of course instances where higher time spent can indicate a negative outcome, but that’s a topic for another day, or another blog post.